OnionIoT/Onion-Docs/Omega2/Projects/oled/qr-code-generator.md

 ### Ingredients

-1. Onion Omega2 or Omega2+
+* Onion Omega2 or Omega2+
-1. Any Onion Dock that supports Expansions: Expansion Dock, Power Dock, Arduino Dock 2
+* Any Onion Dock that supports Expansions: Expansion Dock, Power Dock, Arduino Dock 2
-1. Onion OLED Expansion
+* Onion OLED Expansion

 ### Step-by-Step

 Ok, here we go!
 First we'll install some required packages to make everything run smoothly, and then we'll grab the code for this tutorial from GitHub.

-All of the code can be found on this GitHub Repo: https://github.com/OnionIoT/oledQrCodeGenerator
+All of the code can be found on this Onion GitHub Repo: https://github.com/OnionIoT/oledQrCodeGenerator

+#### 1. Prepare your Ingredients

+You'll have to have an Omega2 ready to go, complete the [First Time Setup Guide](https://docs.onion.io/omega2-docs/first-time-setup.html) to connect your Omega to WiFi and update to the latest firmware.

-#### 1. Installing Required Packages
+#### 2. Installing Required Packages

-We will need to have support for git, Python, and the [Onion OLED Expansion Python Module](https://wiki.onion.io/Documentation/Libraries/OLED-Expansion-Library):
+We will need to have support for git, Python, and the [Onion OLED Expansion Python Module](https://wiki.onion.io/Documentation/Libraries/OLED-Expansion-Library).
+[Connect to the Omega's command line](https://docs.onion.io/omega2-docs/connecting-to-the-omega-terminal.html) and run the following command:

 ```
 opkg update